imi-ms/mdro-report/Readme.md

 <pcr-meta k="ClusterType" v="CLUSTER_1550"/>
 ```

 - A hygiene message containing information about the infection type.
-It is attatched to the case node.
+It is attached to the case node.
 ```xml
 <hygiene-message germ-name="Staphylococcus aureus" nosocomial="false" infection="true" MRG-class="MRSA"/>
 ```